Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Abstract

 \section{Abstract}

 We study the parameter dependence of complex geodesics with prescribed boundary value and direction on bounded strongly linearly convex domains.
-As an important application we establish a quantitative relationship between the regularity of the pluricomplex Poisson kernel of such a domain, which is a solution to a homogeneous complex Monge-Amp\`{e}re equation with boundary singularity, and that of the boundary of the domain.
-Our results improve considerably previous ones in this direction due to Chang-Hu-Lee and Bracci-Patrizio.
+As an important application we establish a quantitative relationship between the regularity of the pluricomplex Poisson kernel of such a domain, which is a solution to a homogeneous complex Monge--Amp\`{e}re equation with boundary singularity, and the regularity of the boundary of the domain.
+Our results greatly improve the previous results of Chang--Hu--Lee and Bracci--Patrizio in this direction.